fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 For any map visualization you create, it is imperative that you provide the correct value for the `id` keys.
 For example, if you want to denote Africa, the value for the corresponding `id` must be `AF`, and not `AFR`.

-We have detailed [Map Specification Sheet]({% site.baseurl %}/maps/spec-sheets/world '@@open-newtab') for all the maps that can be rendered using FusionCharts - please refer to them for the correct `id` of the map you want to create.
+We have detailed [Map Specification Sheets]({% site.baseurl %}/maps/spec-sheets/world '@@open-newtab') for all the maps that can be rendered using FusionCharts - refer to them for the correct `id` of the map you want to create.

 ### Convert tabular data into JSON format